Pretraining Objectives & Paradigms

 print(f"Loss: {outputs.loss.item():.4f}")

-Code Fragment 6.2.1: Implementing causal language modeling loss from scratch.
+Code Fragment 6.2.3: The implementation above builds causal language modeling loss from scratch for pedagogical clarity.

 # Multi-token prediction: conceptual implementation